-PAIN MEDICATION – If you are instructed to take pain medications by your surgeon, you should take over-the-counter Motrin or Advil, 2 or 3 tablets every 6 hours continuously for the first two days.
-Take the first dose before the local anesthesia has worn off.
-You may use the prescription medication on top of and in-addition-to the Motrin/Advil tablets as needed.
+PAIN MEDICATION – If you are instructed to take pain medications by your surgeon then you should take over-the-counter options like Motrin or Advil.
+Take 2 or 3 tablets in 6-hour intervals for the first two days.
+Start your first dose before the local anesthetic has worn off.
+Prescription medications can be used with the Motrin and Advil tablets as you need.

-PROTECTING THE BLOOD CLOT– Do not rinse, smoke, or drink with a straw for at least 48 hours after your surgery is completed.
+PROTECTING THE BLOOD CLOT– You should not rinse, smoke or drink with a straw for a minimum of 48-hours after your surgery is completed.
 If an antibiotic mouthwash has been prescribed to you then you can rinse gently the next morning.

-ICE PACKS – Swelling is often associated with oral surgery.
-Swelling can be minimized by using cold packs, or a bag of frozen peas to minimize the swelling by applying them to the cheek nearest to the surgical area.
-This should be applied fifteen minutes on and fifteen minutes off during the first 3 hours after surgery.
-DO NOT USE ANY ICE AFTER THE FIRST 24 HOURS.
+ICE PACKS – Swelling is a condition often associated with oral surgery.
+You can use a cold compress or a bag of frozen peas to minimize the swelling by applying them to the cheek nearest to the surgical site.
+Apply the cold pack in intervals for 15 minutes on and 15 minutes off for the first three hours after your surgery.
+DO NOT USE A COLD COMPRESS AFTER THE FIRST 24 AFTER THE SURGERY HAVE PASSED.

 DAY OF SURGERY

-MANAGING POST-OPERATIVE PAIN – There is some discomfort that will unfortunately always be associated with undergoing oral surgery that is why you may be given a prescription for pain medication.
-To best manage your discomfort, you should take the first pill before the numbness has worn off.
-If you find you are taking large amounts of pain medicine at frequent intervals, please call our office.
-You must call for a refill during normal weekday business hours.
+MANAGING POST-OPERATIVE PAIN – There is some discomfort that will unfortunately always be associated with undergoing oral surgery that is why you may be prescribed a pain medication.
+The best way to minimize your pain is to take the first pill before the numbness has worn off.
+If you find yourself frequently taking a large amount of pain medication, please call our office.
+In order to get a refill, please call during normal weekday business hours.
 Please plan accordingly if you expect needing more medication over the course of a weekend.

-If the medication you are taking to manage your pain is the cause, try taking Maalox immediately before the medication and drink plenty of water.
-It can also help you to keep drinking clear liquids and minimize the amount of pain medications, but call us if you do not feel better, give us a call.
-Drinking Classic Coca Cola may also help with nausea.
+If the medication you are taking to manage your pain is the cause of your nausea, try taking Maalox right before the medication and ensure that you drink plenty of water.
+It can also help you to keep drinking clear liquids and minimize the amount of pain medications you take, but if you do not feel better, give us a call.
+Drinking Classic Coca Cola can also help reduce your nausea.

-ORAL HYGIENE – Keeping your mouth clean after surgery is essential.
-In addition to any prescription mouth washes you may have been given, use 1 teaspoon of salt dissolved in an 8 ounce glass of warm water and take five minutes to use the entire glass to gently rinse your mouth.
+ORAL HYGIENE – Maintaining your oral hygiene after you have undergone surgery is essential.
+Make sure to use any prescribed mouth washes and rinse your mouth with saltwater.
+Dissolve one teaspoon in an eight-ounce glass of warm water and take five minutes to use the entire glass to gently rinse your mouth.
 Repeat this process as often as you would like to, but make sure that you rinse at least three times a day.
-Avoid commercial mouthwashes, the alcohol they contain may irritate the surgical site.
-Avoid brushing the surgical area for at least two weeks.
-However, we do encourage you to brush and floss all other areas.
+Avoid using any commercial mouthwashes because the alcohol content in them will irritate the surgical site.
+Do not brush the surgical site for at least two weeks after your surgery, but we do recommend you floss and brush the rest of your mouth.

-SHARP EDGES – If you feel something hard or sharp edges around the surgical areas, it is likely you are feeling the bony walls which once supported the extracted teeth or the ends of the sutures.
-You may find that during the weeks after your surgery, small slivers of bone may work themselves out.
-This process is normal but if they cause concern or discomfort, please call the office.
+SHARP EDGES – There is a chance that you may experience hard or sharp edges around your surgical sites.
+When this occurs, it is likely that you are feeling the bony walls that once supported the extracted teeth or the ends of the sutures.
+You may find that during the weeks after your surgery, small slivers of bones will work themselves out.
+This process is normal but if you are concerned or uncomfortable then please call our office.